syed-imam/phoenix_routes_validator/README.md

 ## Installation

-The package can be installed by adding `phoenix_route_validator` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `phoenix_routes_validator` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do